Frequently Asked Questions

 Yes, although the nature of your role and any potential conflict of interest would need to be further explored.

-The definition of “lay” for the purpose of this appointment is that this is someone who is, and never has been provisionally registered or fully registered as a doctor, was at no time registered with limited registration and does not hold qualifications which would entitle them to apply for provisional or full registration.
+The definition of “lay” for the purpose of this appointment is that this is someone who is not, and never has been provisionally registered or fully registered as a doctor, was at no time registered with limited registration and does not hold qualifications which would entitle them to apply for provisional or full registration.

 5. If I have been the subject of a Fitness to Practise complaint am I eligible to apply?